Day 1 - Arrival and Orientation

 Riding: No riding.

-Depending on your arrival time, after the short transfer from the airport you can spend some time exploring Montenegro’s capital city of Podgorica.
+Depending on your arrival time, you may have time to explore some of Montenegro’s capital city of Podgorica.
 The highlights of this small city can easily be seen in a few hours on foot.
 If you feel like a snack, try one of the many cafes and restaurants in the city centre or pick up a “burek” or “pita” (both are filo pastry filled with cheese, meat, or spinach) from one of the “Buregdzinica” dotted around the city.
 Prices are very reasonable compared to most European cities.

-Late afternoon, at a central point, you will be transferred to the small Mountain Riders’ ranch, where the horses are based between tours.
-After settling into your rooms at the newly renovated guest house, you will meet for a ride briefing, get to know the horses, and organise your equipment.
+Late afternoon, at a central point, you will be met and transferred to the Vucke ski centre in the mountains near Niksic.
+After settling into your rooms you will meet for a ride briefing and get to know the horses, and organise your equipment.
 In the evening your hosts will prepare a bbq or traditional Montenegrin stew accompanied by, for example, roasted vegetables, salads and fresh bread.

-Overnight: Mountain Riders guesthouse - twin rooms with private bathrooms.
+Overnight: Vucje ski centre - twin rooms with private bathrooms.

 Day 2 - Exploring the Konjsko (“Horse”) Region

 Riding: 4 - 5 hours